 Chelsi Woodruff graduated from Florida State University in May of 2015 and joined ASICS GTC-ELITE in late August.
 As a Seminole she earned All ACC honors due to her third place finish at the 2015 ACC Track & Field Championships in the 3000-meter Steeplechase.
 She brought a personal best of 10:13.69 in that event.
 She was also a two-time NCAA regional qualifier in the steeple and also earned All South Region honors in cross country (2014).
 After joining the post-collegiate program she ran a personal best for 5,000 meters of 17:09 to win the Spinx RunFest.
 In December of 2015, she finished 81st at the USATF Club Cross County National Championships in San Francisco, CA with a time of 21:43 over the 6K route.
 In the spring of 2016 Chelsi ran a personal best of 4:26.32 to win the 1500 meters at the Seminole Invitational on her collegiate home track in Tallahassee.
 After not improving in the steeplechase, due to persistent issues with the water jump, she decided to not renew her contract and left the program after June 2016.
 She then transitioned to a full-time position as a personal trainer with the Greenville YMCA before opening her own gym/studio in downtown Greenville.

 Ryan Root joined the program after a year as a volunteer coach at the University of Illinois.
 The graduate of North Central College (IL) and a member of their outstanding distance program, had goals of improving his performance in the marathon.
 After a lower leg injury hindered his training in the fall of 2016, Ryan had a stellar 2017 campaign.
 He began with a runner-up finish in the big Greenville New Run Downtown 5K, before running a personal best Columbia, SC's MCG Long Run 15K (47:32) in finishing second.
 In his next race he placed second for the third consecutive race with a huge personal best of 1:07:03 in the GHS Half Marathon in Greenville.
 In a rare track appearance he just missed his collegiate PB in the 5,000 meters as he ran 14:37.62 to place third in the 49er Classic at Charlotte University.
 He then ran a personal best for a road 10K with an excellent 30:48 performance for (you guessed it) second place in the TD Bank Reedy River Run over a hilly route.
 After placing 19th in the USA 25K Championships in Grand Rapid, MI, Ryan ran a personal best of 2:23:32 to place 22nd in the Grandma's Marathon in Duluth, MN.
 That knocked over three minutes from his previous PB.
 Ryan opted out of his contract at the end of June to accept a graduate assistant coaching position at the University of Tulsa.
+Ryan has continued to develop and now boasts a marathon PB of 2:16:45.

 Mark Leininger moved to Greenville after training in Washington, DC following his graduation from American University.
 He completed his M.A. in the nation's capitol and decided to focus on the 1500 meters distance post-collegiately.
 However, upon joining ASICS GTC-ELITE, he changed his goal to "qualifying for the USA Olympic Marathon Trials."
 The coaches developed a plan that would have Mark compete at the USA championships in the 20K and 10-Mile events.
 They then turned their focus to the Jax Bank Half Marathon in Jacksonville, FL and Mark found success with a 1:04:27 performance (well below the 1:05:00 qualifying standard).
 Mark followed his coach's advice and started slowly in the trials race in Los Angeles on a very sunny and hot day.
 He moved up through the field to place 68th overall with a time of 2:28:17.
 Mark became a fixture on the USA Road Champs circuit and placed 15th at the 2017 USA Half Marathon Championships in Columbus, OH.
 Mark ran 28 races during his two years with the program and won five of those.
 Some of the cities Mark traveled to and competed in are: Los Angeles, CA; Minneapolis, MN; New Haven, CT; Northport, NY; Las Vegas, NV; San Francisco, CA; Newport, NJ; Richmond, VA; Jacksonville, FL; Raleigh, NC; Columbus, OH; Knoxville, TN; and Lake Nona, FL.
 In addition to his Half Marathon he also ran personal bests at 3,000m indoors (8:16.02) and the 10-Mile (48:56).
 During his time with the program he continued to improve his 10,000 meter track performances and ran his personal best of 29:06.16 at the 2017 Portland Track Festival, which was his final race for ASICS GTC-ELITE.
+Mark has continued to train and compete with the NYAC and has improved his marathon PB to 2:17:50.

 Dylan Hassett joined the post-collegiate program in September of 2015 after a stellar collegiate career at the College of William & Mary.
 She competed in three NCAA Cross Country championships and was a three-time qualifier in the 10,000 meters on the track and once at 5,000 meters.
 After adjusting to GTC-ELITE's training program, Dylan ran the longest race of her career and placed second in the Lake Nona 15K in Florida with a time of 53:07.
 She finished the fall season with an excellent 15th place finish at the 2016 USATF Club Cross Country Championships in San Francisco.
 Following her coaches plan, she ventured up to the 13.1-mile distance in the Jax Bank Half Marathon in Jacksonville, FL and qualified for the USA Olympic Marathon Trials with an excellent time of 1:14:09.
 Although not having a full training buildup for the Marathon Trials, she finished with a time of 2:57:46 on a very hot day in Los Angeles.
 Two months later, she was able to win the 2016 TD Bank Reedy River Run 10K in Greenville with a time of 35:01 over the difficult course.
 On the track, she improved her 10,000 best by 23 seconds with a 34:03 performance at the Portland Track Festival.
 She ran 34:37 to place 15th at the 2016 USA Women's 10K Championships in Boston, before running her road personal best of 34:29 for second place in Lake Nona, FL.
 After running 1:16:03 for the Richmond Half Marathon (4th place) she set her sights on the 2016 USATF Club XC Championships in Tallahassee.
 However, she came down with a viral infection before the race and placed 30th.
 Dylan was plagued with chronic plantar fasciitis (which first occurred during her collegiate career) during the fall and it worsened to the point of taking time off in December ('16) and January ('17).
 Due to the persistent tenderness in her foot, she only raced once in 2017-- a third place finish in the TD Bank Reedy River Run 10K.
 She decided to not renew her contract when it expired at the end of June and move on to another training group.
+Dylan joined the New England Distance Project and also changed her International affiliation to Ireland.
+She improved her marathon personal best to 2:35:29 at the 2020 Chevron Houston Marathon.

 Kate Dodds joined the program in January of 2016 after a December '15 graduation from Bloomsburg University of Pennsylvania.
 She brought NCAA DII All American honors in both cross country and track.
 She quickly improved her indoor track 3,000-meter personal best with a time of 9:49.36 in winning the UCS Invitational in Winston-Salem, NC.
 She then improved her outdoor 5,000-meter PB with a victory at the 49er Classic in Charlotte, NC with a time of 16:52.89.
 In the fall of 2016, she placed 18th at the USA Women's 10K road championships in Boston with a personal best of 34:49.
 She then ran her first 8K with an impressive time of 27:48 at the VCU Health 8K in Richmond, VA for ninth place.
 Maybe her most impressive performance was placing 31st at the 2016 USATF National Club Cross Country Championships in Tallahassee, FL, running 20:49 for the 6-kilometer course.
 Kate resigned from the program in October of 2017 to focus more on her personal life.